Reilac Shiga FC: JFL (2008–)

 On 27 January 2023, MIO Biwako Shiga announced a name change, becoming Reilac Shiga FC from 2023.
 On 1 February 2023, the new identity was fully introduced with the new crest release.

+On 28 November 2023, At the J League Board of Directors meeting held on this day, Reilac Shiga was decided to issue J3 club licenses for the 2024 season.

-They will play their 16th consecutive season of JFL football in 2023.
+They will play their 18th consecutive season of JFL football in 2025 in its new home stadium of Heiwado HATO Stadium in Hikone.